Autoferry/autoferry.github.io/_posts/2020-04-11-factortracking.md

 ## Scope
 As a primary objective, this project aims to say something about the suitability of different factor graph libraries for applications in target tracking.
 At an early stage in the autumn semester, a more concrete application, such as one of the two examples mentioned above, should be chosen for a more in-depth study.

+This can be a project for one student or for two students working together.

 ## Proposed Tasks for the 5th year project

 1. Make yourself familiar with basic theory for probabilistic graphical models.
 Summarize the main types of models and key results in your report.